kevikoech/blender_addon_tutorial/readme.rst

        del addon_keymaps[:]

-Notice how the key-map item can have a different total setting then the default set in the operator, this allows you to have multiple keys accessing the same operator with different settings.
+Notice how the key-map item can have a different ``total`` setting then the default set by the operator, this allows you to have multiple keys accessing the same operator with different settings.